alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 ## TODOs:
 - Implement wrapper functions for Master function codes.
 Currently, telegrams are defined manually.
 - Improve function documentation
-- ~~Improve the queue for data reception; the current method is too heavy it should be replaced with a simple buffer, a stream, or another FreeRTOS primitive.~~ Solved Queue repalced by a Ring Buffer (03/19/2021)
+- ~~Improve the queue for data reception; the current method is too heavy it should be replaced with a simple buffer, a stream, or another FreeRTOS primitive.~~ Solved Queue replaced by a Ring Buffer (03/19/2021)
 - ~~Test with Rs485 transceivers (implemented but not tested)~~ Verified with MAX485 transceivers (01/03/2021)
 - ~~MODBUS TCP implementation~~ (28/04/2021)